lacanoid/run64/README.md

 particular application.

-Programs that are normally launched with `LOAD "*",8` followed by `RUN`, shoudl work just fine with the defaults, however.
+Programs that are normally launched with `LOAD "*",8` followed by `RUN`, should work just fine with the defaults, however.

 ## Building